wombleton/gitlaw-nz/acts/B/Bills of Exchange Act 1908.md

     (2) Notice of dishonour is dispensed with---

-    *   (a) When, after the exercise of reasonable diligence, notice as required by this Act cannot be given to or does not reach the drawer or indorser sought to be charged:
+    *   (a) when, after the exercise of reasonable diligence, notice as required by this Act cannot be given to or does not reach the drawer or indorser sought to be charged:

-    *   (b) By waiver, express or implied, either before the time of giving notice of dishonour has arrived, or after the omission to give due notice:
+    *   (b) by waiver, express or implied, either before the time of giving notice of dishonour has arrived, or after the omission to give due notice:

-    *   (c) As regards the drawer, in the following cases, namely:
+    *   (c) as regards the drawer, in the following cases, namely:

-        *   (i) Where the drawer and drawee are the same person;
+        *   (i) where the drawer and drawee are the same person;

-        *   (ii) Where the drawee is a fictitious person or a person not having capacity to contract;
+        *   (ii) where the drawee is a fictitious person or a person not having capacity to contract;

-        *   (iii) Where the drawer is the person to whom the bill is presented for payment;
+        *   (iii) where the drawer is the person to whom the bill is presented for payment;

-        *   (iv) Where the drawee or acceptor is as between himself and the drawer under no obligation to accept or pay the bill;
+        *   (iv) where the drawee or acceptor is as between himself and the drawer under no obligation to accept or pay the bill;

-        *   (v) Where the drawer has countermanded payment:
+        *   (v) where the drawer has countermanded payment:

-    *   (d) As regards the indorser, in the following cases, namely:
+    *   (d) as regards the indorser, in the following cases, namely:

-        *   (i) Where the drawee is a fictitious person, or a person not having capacity to contract, and the indorser was aware of the fact at the time he indorsed the bill;
+        *   (i) where the drawee is a fictitious person, or a person not having capacity to contract, and the indorser was aware of the fact at the time he indorsed the bill;

-        *   (ii) Where the indorser is the person to whom the bill is presented for payment;
+        *   (ii) where the indorser is the person to whom the bill is presented for payment;

-        *   (iii) Where the bill was accepted and made for his accommodation.
+        *   (iii) where the bill was accepted and made for his accommodation.